-For taxable years beginning after 1993, a corporation that bases its estimated tax on the current year's tax is required to make estimated tax payments equal to 100 percent of the tax shown on its return for the current year.
+A corporation that bases its estimated tax on the current year's tax is required to make estimated tax payments equal to 100 percent of the tax shown on its return for the current year.
 Corporations may continue to pay estimated tax based on 100 percent of last year's tax.
-There is a modification of the income annualization rules for estimated tax purposes.
-A corporation must make installment payments of estimated income tax, if the estimated tax for the taxable year can be reasonably expected to be \$500 or more.
+A corporation must make installment payments, if the estimated tax for the year is expected to be \$500 or more.